 In 2018, there were eight Atlantic hurricanes and a record-breaking seven subtropical storms.
 There were over 100 wildfires, with the Carr Fire alone destroying well over 1,000 homes.
 Roads and bridges collapsed and homes were trashed when a 7.0 earthquake hit Anchorage, and a massive blizzard caused a 70-car pileup on a freeway in Iowa.

 Natural disasters are becoming more frequent — and more expensive.
-The average number of billion-dollar disasters per year over the last 5 years is more than double the average since 1980.
+The average number of billion-dollar disasters per year over the last five years is more than double the average since 1980.

 Ways you can plan ahead for a natural disaster